ingo/ingo.github.io/_recipes/pot_sticker_dipping_sauce.md

 title: Pot Sticker Dipping Sauce
 ---

-Made with soy sauce, rice vinegar, sesame oil, ginger, and garlic, with a kick of sriracha.
-The balanced sweet, salty and spicy flavors make it hard to stop dipping!This Pot Sticker Dipping Sauce is a perfect blend of flavors that will elevate your pot stickers, egg rolls, or wontons to a whole new level.
+This Pot Sticker Dipping Sauce is a perfect blend of flavors that will elevate your pot stickers, egg rolls, or wontons to a whole new level.
 The hint of sriracha gives it a kick that will keep you coming back for more.

 ### Ingredients